*

 North Berwick Factfile

-JOHN OWEN HOBEN, born 25th October 1880 in Coffin Street, Dunbar.
+JOHN OWEN HOBEN, born 25th October 1880 in Coffin Lane, Dunbar.
 By the age of eight his family had moved to North Berwick and were living in a two room property above John Macintyre's stables in the former foundry off Quadrant Lane.
 John or 'Jack' had five brothers and a sister, his father was Thomas Hoben, a groom and his mother Elizabeth (Annie) Owen.

 "Hobens had an outstanding record in the U.S. Open, finishing in the top ten in eight appearances."